Katylub/Iris-Dataset-/README.md

 ## Evaluate the data
-We can see how the attributes are presented by petal length, petal width, sepal length, sepal width and species.
+We can see how the attributes are presented by petal length, petal width, sepal length, sepal width and species

 ```python
 print (f.head())